 A specimen that has been processed and analyzed may be considered unsatisfactory for diagnosis due to several factors, namely:

 2. obscuration (in more than 75% of cells) by blood / drying (airborne) / excess cytolysis / lubricant / mucus / excess inflammatory cells.

-The reason for a sample being characterized as unsatisfactory should be specified.
-When a sample is between 50 and 75% obscured by blood, it should be classified as satisfactory but with a note describing the limitation of observation of the entire sample.
+The reason for a specimen being characterized as unsatisfactory should be specified.
+When a specimen is between 50 and 75% obscured by blood, it should be classified as satisfactory but with a note describing the limitation of observation of the entire sample.

-No matter what, any cytology sample with abnormal cells should be considered satisfactory for evaluation, regardless of the number of epithelial cells present or any other limitation factor.
+No matter what, any cytology specimen with abnormal cells should be considered satisfactory for evaluation, regardless of the number of epithelial cells present or any other limitation factor.